spider-123-eng/Hive-Pig-Hbase/README.md

  6.UDF in PIG.

  ----------------------------------------------------------------------------------------------------------------------------
  #Hbase:
  In this folder you will find the below concepts using Hbase.
+ 1.Creating tables in Hbase.
+ 2.Inserting data,getting data,deleting data,adding column,deleting all/single column on Hbase tables.
+ 3.Java Client API to perform all CRUD operations on Hbase.
+ 4.Loading data in to Hbase using Pig.
+ 5.Loading Bulk data in to HBase from Text,CSV file using Java Client API.
+ 6.HBase Hive integration – Querying HBase via Hive.